If you've had a Union Plus home mortgage for a year or more -- you're protected

 If you've had a Union Plus home mortgage for a year or more, you're protected with our unique mortgage assistance program administered through the AFL-CIO Mutual Benefit Plan.
 Read the Plan's Eligibility and Benefits.

 Union Plus Mortgage Assistance provides interest-free loans and grants to help make mortgage payments when you're disabled, unemployed, locked out or on strike.
+If you qualify for the Mortgage Assistance loan benefit, you’ll also receive a one-time grant of $1,000 paid directly to you.
 The program has provided over $11.2 million in assistance to union members.

 - You must have a Union Plus mortgage for at least one (1) year.